ada9000/bitbots_generator/README.md

 [x] Use a database to store state
 [x] Working minting function

+[] Change all python files to use there own logger with it's own file? and check it works, remove ascii colours as it's too noisy

 [] Api interfaces with mint
     [] User requests buy, api returns addr, PRICE + random dust.
         [] DB updates status of next 'available' status to 'reserved'